Jacchia Roberts Density Model

 The Jacchia-Roberts atmospheric density model uses monthly mean smoothed values of solar radiation along with weighted planetary geomagnetic index (Ap) to produce atmospheric density values.
 An input file is used to provide definitive and/or predicted values for exospheric temperature and geomagnetic index.

-By default, FreeFlyer will use the Jacchia-Roberts drag file included in the installation, but you can specify a different file (such as a Schatten Solar Flux file) or even specify your own custom drag model using a User-Created Atmospheric Drag File.
+By default, FreeFlyer will use the CSSI Space Weather file included in the installation, but you can specify a different file (such as a Schatten Solar Flux file) or even specify your own custom drag model using a User-Created Atmospheric Drag File.
 This is useful for performing analysis using different predicted magnitudes and phases of the solar cycle.

-It is important to note that the Solar Flux Predictor file is limited to a certain date range - see the Jacchia-Roberts Drag File page for information on the date range of the predictor file packaged with FreeFlyer.
-For simulations before the first date in the predictor file, FreeFlyer will use the first data entry in the file.
+It is important to note that the CSSI Space Weather file is limited to a certain date range, and contains both observed and predicted data.
+For simulations before the first date in the file, FreeFlyer will use the first data entry in the file.
 For simulations after the last date in the file, FreeFlyer will use the last data entry in the file.
-This means that, outside the range of the file, the density will not be affected by large solar cycle variations; however, seasonal affects resulting from the changing position of the Sun with respect to the Earth over the course of a year will still be modeled.
+This means that, outside the range of the file, the density will not be affected by large solar cycle variations; however, seasonal effects resulting from the changing position of the Sun with respect to the Earth over the course of a year will still be modeled.

 This page is divided into the following sections: